 All cars on rally events are required to be street legal and licensed for use on the street.
-Many CRS rallies are sanctioned by the SCCA.
-For SCCA rallies all cars must have a standard SCCA Vehicle Log Book.
+Most CRS rallies are sanctioned by NASA or Rally America.
+For these rallies all cars must have a vehicle Log Book.
 Other sanctioning bodies may not require log books or all of the items listed below.
 Check with the appropriate sanctioning body for events you intend to run.
-The list below is intended as an example of some requirements for SCCA events.
-Complete requirements for SCCA events are listed in the SCCA Performance Rally Rules book.
-To obtain one, contact:
+The list below is intended as an example of some requirements for NASA and Rally America events.
+Complete details can be obtained from the sanctioning body's website.